ArweaveTeam/docs.arweave.org-info/mining/overview/mining.md

 3. Share valid blocks, transactions, and chunks with peers
 4. If there is a fork in the chain, select and advertise the "heaviest" fork

-You can read more about the nuances of the Arweave blockchain in [Understanding the Blockchain](blockchain.md).

 The most important step for miners is #1 as you always want to be mining ontop of the latest block.
 If your node falls behind its peers and is unaware of the latest valid blocks, your miner runs the risk of mining valid solutions that don't make it into the main blockchain.
 These solutions are called "orphans" and they will not provide you with any mining rewards.

 ## 1.2 Receiving Blocks, Transactions, and Chunks